defineagain/ComfyUI-DrawThings-gRPC/README.md

 Connect to any Draw Things [gRPCServerCLI](https://github.com/drawthingsai/draw-things-community/tree/main?tab=readme-ov-file#self-host-grpcservercli-from-packaged-binaries) and let ComfyUI generate and provide DT with images for ControlNet without needing to set them in DT itself.

 > [!NOTE]
-> Previews are still a work-in-progress and will look wrong, however, this does not have any influence over the final image.
+> Previews might look wrong for some models, however this does not have any influence over the final image.

 ## Draw Things gRPC server